HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

         IdentityFile ~/.ssh/id_rsa
     ```
 - Return to **Windows PowerShell** and run command `ssh csif` to test if everything is configured successfully
+  - You can connect to CSIF in this way from now on!

 ### macOS